thevishalchothe/Spring-Cloud-Gateway-Setup/README.md

-# Spring Cloud API Gateway Setup 🛠️
+# Spring Cloud Gateway Setup with Eureka Discovery Server 🛠️

 ## 🌐 What is Spring Cloud Gateway?